gerardVM/IronHack-Personal-Project/README.md

 ## Usage

 There are three types of users:
-Admins, AccountHolders and Third PArties
+Admins, AccountHolders and Third Parties

 There are four types of accounts: Checking, Savings, Student Checking or CreditCard Accounts.